 Even when there is no emergency, the benefits of working with citizens are great, so why is this kind of cooperation so rare?
 Why have most countries arrived at a “normal” state of affairs that makes citizens scarce?
 Imagine trying to create this kind of society from scratch – one where people contribute little to the public sphere, and little to the larger decisions that affect their lives.
 The ideal design might look like this.
 Note that the first four focus on reducing spare time.
 Many people (women especially) say they would like to be more involved int their communities but say they have no spare time.

 - Make sure most people spend most of their time earning a living.

 - Eliminate any spare time that might be devoted to the public sphere by offering a huge range of distractions such as sports, movies and games, and do nothing to control widespread addiction to "social media".

 - Make parents choose between pubic involvement and time with their kids.

 - Encourage the assumption that the public sphere is the place for government, and the private sphere is the place of citizens.

 - Encourage people to vote every few years, but restrict the opportunities for public involvement between elections.

-- Make sure anything to do with government is made as boring as possible, so that anyone who starts to become interested in government, will quickly fall over from boredom
+- Make sure anything to do with government is made as boring as possible, so that anyone who starts to become interested in government, will quickly keel over from boredom

 - Make participation in public processes difficult.
 Give inadequate notice of public meetings, arrange meetings during the day when most people cannot attend, allow public hearings to go for so long that most people are forced to leave.